marianoccrs/marianoccrs/README.md

 ## 🔐 secure-crud-api

-REST API focused on **authentication, authorization and user-level data isolation**.
+REST API focused on **authentication, authorization, and user-level data isolation**.

-Projeto desenvolvido com Python + FastAPI para estudar controle de acesso, autorização e isolamento de recursos entre usuários.
+A project built with Python + FastAPI to study access control, authorization, and resource isolation between users.

-O principal conceito de segurança estudado neste projeto é:
+The main security concept studied in this project is:

 **BOLA — Broken Object Level Authorization**